reinielc20/infs605-assignment2/README.md

 - Each service runs independently in its own container
 - Communication between services happens via HTTP on the internal Docker network
 - Future improves: integrate feedback and notification trigger automatically

+## Reflection
+Throughout this project, I learned how to design and deploy microservices using Docker Compose and Flask.
+The most challenging part was resolving container build errors and missing dependencies.
+By troubleshooting these issues, I improved my understanding of Docker networks and service orchestration.